Acyclic toric sheaves: Weil decorations

 \subsection{The canonical resolution}

-By results of Klyachko~\cite{klyachko}, a toric sheaf over $X$ admits a finite resolution by locally free toric sheaves of finite rank which totally split.
-Using Weil decorations we obtain a more refined result.
+By \cite{TRS}, there is a particular resolution of toric sheaves by invertible ones which turns out to be useful here.
 To define our complex we consider for $\S$, $\T\in\Strat$ the totally split sheaf

 where $\overline\S$ denotes closure of $\S$ in $E$ and $\CO_X(\T)$ the line bundle given by the divisor $\CD(\T)$.
 For $\CE_{\S,\S}$ we simply write $\CE_\S$.
 Further, we let

 be the set of strict chains of length $\ell$ in $\Strat$ starting at $\S_0=\S$ and terminating at $\S_\ell=\T$.
 Note that $\opn{ch}_\ell(\S,\T)\not=\varnothing$ implies $\S\leq\T$.
 For instance,